 Cooldown 80 / 60 / 40 seconds

 Cost 100 / 100 / 100 mana

-You can also use it to farm minions and push lanes later in the game.
-Additionally, if you are leaving your lane to shop during the laning phase, go ahead and fire your laser to get some extra gold and push your lane - by the time you get back, it will be just about ready to go again.
+You can also use it to farm minions and push lanes.
+If you are leaving your lane to shop during the laning phase, go ahead and fire your laser to get some extra gold and push your lane - by the time you get back, it will be just about off of cooldown again.